-A study published in March 2020 in the journal Circulation found that people who ate at least one weekly serving of tofu or another food containing isoflavones had an 18% lower risk of developing heart disease compared with those who ate these foods less than once a month.
+A study published in the journal Circulation found that people who ate at least one weekly serving of tofu or another food containing isoflavones had an 18% lower risk of developing heart disease compared with those who ate these foods less than once a month.
 These foods appeared particularly beneficial for premenopausal women and women who had gone through menopause but weren't using hormone therapy.

 To continue reading this article, you must log in.